Lives of the Artists: The Struggle for Freedom

 Lecture 2: Monday 22nd January.
 El Greco and Toledo: the city, the Church and the King.

 El Greco was a foreigner when he arrived in Toledo in 1577.
 He found it difficult to fit in to a Spanish Society ruled by a Hapsburg King and a powerful Inquisition.
 This is a story about failure, freedom and constant struggles which culminate in an extraordinary new style of painting.
 In this lecture we will unpick why, when he died in 1614 with huge debts, he was obliterated, until a resurgence of interest in the 19th Century when Picasso and his friends brought him to the public’s attention.

 Lecture 3: Monday 29th January.
 Claude Monet: Painter, Pioneer, Power.

 As one of the founders of the Impressionist group, Monet’s early work was derided by the art establishment.
 While he struggled to create a new style of painting, the critics dismissed him as a charlatan as his ever-growing family depended on him financially.
 In this lecture we will explore his begging letters and his torment over the death of his first wife.
 His dogged determination to succeed will ultimately make him one of the best-known French artists of all time, feted by the State and adored by so many.
 This story is about his struggle for freedom.

 You can invite a friend to one lecture of your choosing, at half price.
 Click the Buy Now button to complete your purchase and we will e-mail you for contact details for your friend, and the name of the lecture you'd like to offer them.

-When we receive notification of your payment, we will also receive details of the e-mail address associated with your PayPal account, and will send you an e-mail acknowledging receipt.
+When we receive notification of your payment, we will also receive details of the e-mail address associated with your PayPal account, and will send you an e-mail acknowledging receipt within 3 days.